kenphunggg/serverless-measurement-doc/README.md

 > [!IMPORTANT]
 > Make sure your cluster have exactly one activator and one gateway each node

+## Network configuration

+In this work, we use [traffic-control](https://github.com/kenphunggg/traffic-control.git) for emulating latency and bandwidth between nodes.

 ## Setting up Prometheus for measuring

 ### Install Prometheus